liminm/pjkj/README.md

 This is the backend for the 2020 AI tournament at the TU Berlin AOT.

+The server currently provides the games "Racing Kings" and "Jump Sturdy".

+## Running locally for testing and bot development

 To run locally for testing without persistence, simply run these commands inside of the repository folder: